 Step 1: Pick Design

-Pick a design that you want to cut out of heat transfer vinyl.
+Select a design you want to cut from heat transfer vinyl.
 You can find this farm sweet farm design here.

 Step 2: Cut Design

 Place your heat transfer vinyl face down on the mat.
-Mirror your design in Design Space and then cut using your Cricut.
+Mirror your design in Design Space, then cut it with your Cricut.

 Step 3: Weed Design

 Then weed away all excess HTV.
-This includes the outside as well as the centers of any letters.
-You only want to be left with the design you want to be transferred to the wood.
+This includes the outside and the centers of any letters.
+You only want the design to be transferred to the wood left on the transfer sheet.
 Have questions about using heat transfer vinyl in general?
 Try our post here.

 Applying The HTV To Wood